WaiYanMyintMo/Snake/README.md

 You win when the entire screen is filled with snake.

+You grow by eating apples, denoted as 'a'.
+You snake head will be marked with 'H' and the rest of the body will be marked as 'S'.
+You snake will warp around the edges by default.

 When game is over, you will see your snake's length.

 You may pass command line parameters / change source code config to control various configurations.